c-blake/lc/IDEAS.md

 Add -j option to have %[fF] & %[rR] render extra esc seqs to make clicking chase a file:///full/path.

-Though current "just has it" kinding works to color/attribute by ACL, Linux capability, but it'd be nicer to actually format out the text.
-Capabilities are at least short-ish, but ACL spellings are typically not table-friendly.
+Though current "just has it" kinding works to color by ACL/Linux capability, it'd be nicer to actually format out the text. { Capabilities are short-ish, but ACL spellings are typically not table-friendly.
+So maybe just caps. }